Applications for the January 2023 program open June 1, 2022.

 To accommodate learners from a variety of backgrounds, admission requirements for the UBC Certificate in Biomedical Visualization and Communication are broad.
 You must:

-- have a minimum of two years post-secondary education
+- have a minimum of two years of post-secondary education

 - be motivated to enrol in this program by relevant professional or personal experience or interest.

-To ensure you can participate fully in the program, you’ll need to read, write and speak comfortably in English.
-While you don’t need to prove English language proficiency, we recommend an International English Language Testing System (IELTS) score of 6.0, Test of English as a Foreign Language (TOEFL) internet-based score of 80, or equivalent.
+To ensure you can participate fully in the program, you need to be able to read, write and speak comfortably in English.
+While you don’t need to prove English language proficiency, we recommend a minimum International English Language Testing System (IELTS) score of 6.0, Test of English as a Foreign Language (TOEFL) internet-based score of 80, or equivalent.